Sustainability

 Track environmental impact and compete on sustainability

-The app tracks how users' choices contribute to environmental sustainability by calculating the number of trees saved from reducing food waste.
+Users can track how their choices contribute to environment by calculating the number of trees saved from reducing food waste.